ambiesoft/MacroManager/README.md

 # MacroManager
-MacroManager transform macros put in the template string into a context value.
+MacroManager transform macros in the template string into a context value.

 ## How to use
 1. Create an instance of MacroManager